altocodenl/tagaway/readme.md

    - Refactor for upload & import
       - Client
          - Refactor imports
-            - Note when a listing or upload has been cancelled with a snackbar.
-            - Refactor views.
             - Update docs: views, responders.
             - Add option to cancel import if it yields an error besides "try again".
    - Heartbeat: